Timtech4u/hello-vue-django/README.md

 probably want to remove `backend` from `INSTALLED_APPS`, create a new app and move `backend.views` to it.

 You probably want to create python virtual environment as well.
 Default python instance available will be used.

+### API and CORS Support
+If you'll be building an API endpoint you'll probably need to setup Django Cors...

+Full Instructions can be found at: https://github.com/ottoyiu/django-cors-headers